xonsh/xonsh/news/pytest_order.rst

 **Changed:**

 * The xonsh pytest plugin no longer messes up the test order for pytest.
-  The original attempt to run xsh test first was a work around for bug where certain test would not run after each other.
-This workaround is no longer needed.
+Xsh test are still executed first to avoid a bug were other tests would prevent ``test_*.xsh`` files to run correctly.

 **Deprecated:**